thelasttoto/dir/docs/security-schema.md

 In the Directory project, SPIRE is used to:
 - Securely identify and authenticate workloads (services, applications, etc.)
-- Enable mutual TLS (mTLS) between services
+- Enable authentication between services using JWT or X.509 SVIDs
 - Support dynamic, scalable, and multi-environment deployments
 - Enable interconnectivity between different organizations
 - Provide primitives for authorization logic